thedzy/maze_solver/README.md

     -s SEED, --seed SEED
             Seed the random to set reproducible results
             Default: None
-    --single
+    --short
+            Return only the shortest path
+            Default: None
-            Return only one path
+    --long  Return only the longest path
-            Default: False
+            Default: None
     --debug
             Debug the program
             Default: False